fastrgv/AdaGate/README.md

 Open a commandline terminal, and cd to the install directory.
 If your platform is High-Dpi-capable, type the executable-name followed by a "1", before hittting the (enter-key).
 But if the game does not play smoothly, you should run in Low-Dpi mode.

 Linux users should type "adagate_gnu" to start the game.
 You may also double click its icon in file manager.

-This executable was built on Linux Mint, and tested on RedHat (Scientific-Linux) to not only run well, but to rebuild easily.
-I believe this single linux executable will now run on most distributions of linux.
+This linux executable was built on Linux Mint, and tested on RedHat (Scientific-Linux) to not only run well, but to rebuild easily.
+I believe this single linux executable will run on most distributions of linux.

 Similarly, Mac users may initiate the game by navigating to the installation directory in Finder and clicking the "adagate.app" icon named "AdaGate".